MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M07-empower-workforce-copilot-operations/3-draft-meeting-reply.md

----
-durationInMinutes:9
-title:Exercise: Draft a meeting reply using Copilot in Outlook
+# Draft a meeting reply using Copilot in Outlook
 ---
 Operations Managers conduct much of their daily work in Outlook.
 For example, Operations Managers use Outlook to help: